Senior Tax Credit for the Elderly and Disabled

-There are certain qualifications based on your filing status.
-If you are married, you and your spouse must file a joint return to take the credit for the elderly and disabled.
-You may also take the tax credit if you file as Head of Household and you meet specific tests.
-For a list of these tests, please refer to IRS Publication 524.
+- Your filing status also plays a role, for example if you are married you must file a Married Filing Joint return to take the tax credit for the elderly and disabled.
+You may also take the tax credit if you file as Head of Household.

 You must obtain a physician's certification stating that you cannot engage in gainful activity because of your mental or physical condition and that the condition has lasted, or is expected to last, continuously for 12 months or more or that the condition is expected to result in death.
 Even if you meet all the qualifications detailed above, you may still be ineligible for the tax credit if your taxable income exceeds set limitations or your nontaxable income is excessive.
 Listed below, by filing status, are the various income restraints.